Who is accessing The Orange Door network for assistance?

 How many people has The Orange Door network sought to support?

 Individuals and families can seek assistance from The Orange Door network as many times as they need.
-In 2020-21, 23.0% of people who received a response from The Orange Door network were referred or sought assistance two or more times during the financial year.
-Both adults and children and young people displayed a similar pattern in the number of times they were referred or sought support from The Orange Door network (Figure 6).
+In 2021-22, 21.6% of people who received a response from The Orange Door network were referred or sought assistance two or more times during the financial year.
+Children, young people and adults displayed a similar pattern in the number of times they were referred or sought support from The Orange Door network (Figure 9).

 Working with people from diverse communities